aryamangodara/Arcade-Plaza/README.md

 # Arcade Plaza

 An online gaming app.
 Arcade Plaza is an open source mobile gaming app currently available exclusively on [Play Store](https://play.google.com/store/apps/details?id=com.aryaman.arcade_plaza&hl=en_IN&gl=US).

- <br><br>
-Future Plans:<br>
+Future Plans:

-- Soon will also be available at Apple Store<br>
+- Soon will also be available at Apple Store
-- In the future, we can also publish them on Web, Windows and macOS if necessary<br>
+- In the future, we can also publish them on Web, Windows and macOS if necessary

 ## Overview

 It simply provides us the UI to play the awesome games already available on the internet.
 [Download](https://play.google.com/store/apps/details?id=com.aryaman.arcade_plaza&hl=en_IN&gl=US) the android app to properly understand the basic functionalities.

+- `Fork` the repo
+- `Clone` it on your device
+- Run `pub.get`
+- Start contributing 😁

 ## Getting Started